Jane Zhang: 2015–2019: Victoria's Secret Fashion Show, Past Progressive and Soundtracks

 On October 1, 2018, the Hong Kong government held fireworks display at the Victoria Harbour to mark the 69th anniversary of the founding of the People's Republic of China.
 The fireworks show was supported by Zhang's song "My Dream", which has the theme of the "Chinese dream".
 With a "smiling face" and "love", Hong Kong people are encouraged to pursue their own dreams.
 In 2018, the World Tour Concert of "Jane's Secret" was held; the show ranked 45th in the US in single-event mobilization.

 Past Progressive was released on April 27, 2019, to positive reviews.
 The album has a production cycle of up to five years.
 Zhang won the Best Female Singer Award at the Beijing Pop Music Awards by her performance on this album—the ninth time she won this award.

 2023–present: Light World Tour

 In 2023, Zhang collaborated with Japanese rock star Yoshiki to perform "Hero" (theme song for Saint Seiya: The Movie) in the documentary film Yoshiki: Under the Sky.
 During the same year, she embarked on the Light World Tour, which spanned 25 shows across Asia and North America.

 Artistry

 Musical style

 Zhang performing "The Diva Dance" in Shanghai in 2018, showcasing her signature use of the whistle register.

-Zhang is known for her exceptional singing voice and technique.
+Zhang is known for her singing voice and technique.
 She performs in a variety of styles, including pop, R&B, rock, hip hop, dance.
-Her voice is clean and clear, with the ability to warble in the best Chinese folk style, and is expressive and almost stage-like in its changes of tone and key.
+Her voice is clean and clear, with the ability to warble in the Chinese folk style.
 Her performance of "Painted Heart"—the title track of the 2009 box office hit Painted Skin—showed off her folk techniques as well as her vocal range.